gdsc-uba/DSC-UBa-members-anonymous-remarks/remarks.md

 * Good to be among!
 *DSC UBa post a good learning environment.its really fun to meet up with people that have this urge to learn. it will be much more fun if there is more competition to encourage learning.
+* This chapter will rock Bambili and Bamenda